 You can always modify and take out the filling or quickly cook up more if you need more, depending on how large you rolled out your puff pastry.

 Next, simply tightly fold one side of the puff pastry over and then fold the other side on top of it like you are wrapping a package.

 The trick to getting puff pastry to stick is to wet the “seam” in order to seal it.

 I use water.
-Simply wet your fingers and then dab them along the seal of the vegan wellington in order to seal the puff pastry around it.
+Simply wet your fingers and then dab them along the seal of the dairy-free Wellington to seal the puff pastry around it.